 Sugar cravings can be further stimulated or compounded by stress.
 Stress is a common culprit in influencing dietary choices and eating behaviors.
 Chronic stress especially has been connected with weight gain and obesity.

 Remember cortisol?
 Well, this stress hormone can also trigger appetite stimulation as well as increases in food intake.
 Interestingly, sugar cravings may not be as simple as just wanting that “something sweet.”
 A study suggested that cortisol assists in the regulation of feeding behavior and choice, and higher cortisol levels forecasted both binge-eating and stress-induced eating.
-Dopamine, a neurotransmitter (which transmits signals between the body and the brain) plays a significant part in a person’s feelings of pleasure, reward, and motivation.
+Dopamine, a neurotransmitter which transmits signals between the body and the brain, plays a significant part in a person’s feelings of pleasure, reward, and motivation.
 It has been noted that dopamine is released as a consequence to tasting very palatable foods, resulting in the conjuring of certain feelings, including a heightened food reward.
 Cravings may be associated with your body’s desire for the dopamine release, knowing it will “feel good” after having eaten the particularly craved item.
 This could be a reason why you reach for that sugary food.

 What can I take to stop sugar cravings?

 Because stress has been linked to sugar cravings, also try to reduce your levels of stress.
 One traditionally cost-effective tool to try out is meditation.
 There are so many forms of meditation available, from breathing exercises, to mindfulness, to mantras, and many more.
 In fact, mindfulness meditation has a long-standing history of being utilized to help address and manage cravings.
-You can also check out Nutrafol’s Stress Adaptogen, which has ingredients that assist in supporting a healthy stress response and subsequently help lend further support to that healthy hair cycle.
+You can also look into Nutrafol’s Stress Adaptogen, which has ingredients that assist in supporting a healthy stress response and subsequently help lend further support to that healthy hair cycle.

-Overcoming those sugar cravings can be a challenge, but understanding why they may be happening can, in and of itself, be helpful in taking steps to curb them.
-Just remember the many supportive measures are available to you.
+Overcoming sugar cravings can be a challenge, but understanding why they may be happening can, in and of itself, be helpful in taking steps to curb them.
+Just remember the many supportive measures that are available to you.